 “Peace, peace, peace and only peace.”~ Our Lady, the Virgin Mary, as relayed through the six visionaries of Medjugorje

-When I was 19 I found myself in Medjugorje, which is a modern day pilgrimage site in what is now Herzegovina.
-I hadn’t heard of it until just before I went, but I was intrigued by the notion that the Virgin Mary had been appearing there for years to a group of “children,” now in their 50’s, but still in communication with the “Queen of Peace.”
+When I was 19, I found myself in Medjugorje, a modern-day pilgrimage site in what is now Herzegovina.
+I hadn’t heard of it until just before I went, but I was intrigued by the notion that the Virgin Mary had for years appeared to a group of “children” (now in their 50s) there, all in communication with the “Queen of Peace.”

-It was a long haul to get to Medjugorje, and what started as a disheartening goose chase to a highly commercialized tourist trap, ended much more gracefully than I could have imagined.
-Tonight I pulled out my old tattered Semester at Sea journal and found this account:
+It was a long haul to get to Medjugorje, and what started as a disheartening goose chase to a highly commercialized tourist trap ended much more gracefully than I could have imagined.
+Tonight, I pulled out my tattered Semester at Sea journal and found this account:

-Still, thirty years that was one of the weirdest, least likely, spontaneous, profound experiences I have ever had.
-Funny to read the language of my nineteen year old self (embarrassing!)
-I don’t remember much of what was said in the exchange, but I remember vividly the overwhelming feeling of peace that Marija exuded.
-She had a complete presence that you wanted to be close to.
+Thirty years later, that is still one of the weirdest, least likely, spontaneous, profound experiences I have ever had.
+Funny (embarrassing!) to read the language of my nineteen-year-old self.
+I don’t remember much of what was said in the exchange, but I vividly remember the overwhelming feeling of peace Marija exuded.
+She had a complete presence that I wanted to be close to.
 That has stayed with me.

 Here’s another heartening story of feeling presence in the midst of mystic.
-This one comes from my sister-in-law who, in response to my harassing her about her goofy middle name of Pia, shared the following:
+This one comes from my sister-in-law who, in response to my harassing her about her middle name (it’s Pia), shared the following:

 My parents married in 1963.
 In early 1964, my mother found out she was pregnant with their first child.
 Shortly thereafter, my father was diagnosed with terminal lung cancer.
 The doctors tried everything.They removed a large tumor and his left fifth rib during surgery, but they were defeated.
 The cancer was everywhere and my father was given six months to live.
 My mother was still a flight attendant with TWA and they had the opportunity for discounted travel so my parents decided to go to Italy to see Padre Pio, a Capuchin priest in rural San Giovanni Rotondo, who was reported to be a healer.
 Padre Pio was a friar, a mystic, and later venerated as a saint who exhibited the stigmata.
 His message was simple: “Pray, hope, and don’t worry.”